gulfiliz/gulfiliz.github.io/_posts/2025-04-11-epictetus.md

 but do not desire or avoid with your whole self.

 **The discipline of action** (*hormē*):
-Act always with reservation —
+Act always with reservation,
-*hupexhairesis* —
+*hupexhairesis*,
 the mental note that your intention is subject to circumstances.
-"I will do this — if nothing prevents me."
+"I will do this, if nothing prevents me."
 Never act with the assumption that the outcome is guaranteed.

 **The discipline of assent** (*sunkatathesis*):